dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

 where \\(j ⊂ \\{0, 1, ..., n\\}\\), the feature index number.
 {% include side_note.html
    id="gd2"
-   note="Before using GD, you must choose a starting point on \\(J\\)."
+   note="Before using gradient descent, you must choose a starting point on \\(J\\)."
 %}

 ### Gradient Descent in Practice
-The smaller the learning rate, \\(α\\), the longer GD will take.
+The smaller the learning rate, \\(α\\), the longer gradient descent will take.
 Choosing α too small may take forever.
-Choosing α too large, GD may not converge or may even _diverge_ as it will overshoot the minimum.
-As GD approaches a minimum, steps get smaller and smaller (even with a fixed \\(α\\), because the derivative is approaching 0.
+Choosing α too large, gradient descent may not converge or may even _diverge_ as it will overshoot the minimum.
+As gradient descent approaches a minimum, steps get smaller and smaller (even with a fixed \\(α\\), because the derivative is approaching 0).

-Another drawback is that GD can find a local minimum rather than the true minimum.
+Another drawback is that gradient descent can find a local minimum rather than the true minimum.

 ### Gradient Descent for Linear Regression
-By taking the partial derivate of the cost function for linear regression, we obtain the GD algorithm  {% include side_note.html
+By taking the partial derivate of the cost function for linear regression, we obtain the gradient descent algorithm  {% include side_note.html
      id="gd3"
-     note='This form of GD is called "batch gradient descent", since it looks at all the training examples at once.'%} for linear regression:
+     note='This form of gradient descent is called "batch gradient descent", since it looks at all the training examples at once.'%} for linear regression:

 _repeat until convergence_:
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;\\(θ_{0} := \frac{α}{2m}\displaystyle\sum_{i=0}^{m}(h_{θ}(x_{i}) - h_{i})\\)
 <br/>&nbsp;&nbsp;&nbsp;&nbsp;\\(θ_{1} := \frac{α}{2m}\displaystyle\sum_{i=0}^{m}((h_{θ}(x_{i}) - h_{i})x_{i})\\)

-GD for linear regression has no local optima; only a global minimum, and, thus, should always converge assuming the learning rate, _α_, is not too large.
+Gradient descent for linear regression has no local optima; only a global minimum, and, thus, should always converge assuming the learning rate, _α_, is not too large.

 ## Multivariate Linear Regression